EuroLFT/eurolft.github.io/README.md

 Note that:

-- `name` allows a non-default sort order.
+- `sortkey` allows a non-default sort order.
   For example,
   setting it to `Bonn` would avoid placing
   Universität Bonn